 Acknowledgements

-This work was supported by the American people through USAID under terms of the Cooperative agreement [grant number 617-A-00-09-00006-00] with Management Sciences for Health.
-The Authors would like to thank Stephen Lwanga, MSH Country Director for providing logistical support for this research; Charles Nkolo and John O’Daga for their support during the implementation of this research; and the District Health Officers and health workers of Bukomansimbi and Buikwe districts, Uganda for their commitment and dedication to the health needs of the population they serve.
+The study was carried out by the STAR-E project, which is funded by the President's Emergency Plan for AIDS Relief (PEPFAR) through USAID under the cooperative agreement number AID-617-A-00-09-00006 with Management Sciences for Health.
+The Authors would like to thank Charles Nkolo and John O’Daga for their support during the implementation of this research; and the District Health Officers and health workers of Bukomansimbi and Buikwe districts, Uganda for their commitment and dedication to the health needs of the population they serve.

 References

-Uncategorized References

 1. Bryce J, Arnold F, Blanc A, Hancioglu A, Newby H, Requejo J, Wardlaw T, Measurement CWGoIC: Measuring coverage in MNCH: new findings, new strategies, and recommendations for action.
 PLoS medicine 2013, 10(5):e1001423.